 While pressing the convertible seat firmly against the seat cushion and seatback, tighten the lap belt by pulling its free end to hold the convertible seat securely.

-Push and pull the child restraint system in different directions to be sure tem in different directions to be sure it is secure.
+Push and pull the child restraint system in different directions to be sure it is secure.
 Follow all the installation instructions provided by its manufacturer.

 3. To remove the convertible seat, press the buckle-release button.